This intriguing rail journey through China begins in one of the world’s least known places: Lhasa, the mystical capital city of Tibet.

 Following a lunchtime arrival into our final destination this afternoon, we visit the renowned Xinjiang Autonomous Regional Museum in Urumqi, famous for having artifacts and mummies of Caucasians who lived in this region between 1,500 and 4,000 years ago.
 There is also a fine collection of silk articles and other artifacts from various eras of history, as well as written materials in different languages.
 Until two decades ago, this culture was hardly known to historians and archaeologists, and their history and origins remain much of a mystery.

-This evening, we stay at the Hilton Urumqi hotel, where we will enjoy a farewell dinner in a local restaurant on our final evening in China.
+This evening, we stay at the Sheraton Urumqi hotel (or similar), where we will enjoy a farewell dinner in a local restaurant on our final evening in China.